 Simply wet your finger tip and gently press the dough in.
 Watch the dough closely.
 If the dough is proofed and ready for the oven, the dough will spring back slowly and leave a small indent.
 If the dough springs back right away and returns to its pre-poke state it needs more proofing.
 Give the dough another 10 minutes or so, and test again.

 - Be sure to start with a 100% hydration sourdough starter.
-Check out my sourdough starter post to DIY your own!
+Check out my Sourdough Bread Starter Post for a DIY guide.

 - This recipe calls for Whole Wheat Bread Flour.
 This can sometimes be hard to find, so if unavailable, use regular Whole Wheat Flour.